signalfx/integrations/signalfx-smart-gateway/README.md

 ### INSTALLATION

 The SignalFx Smart Gateway is available as a single, statically-linked binary.
-The latest version can be downloaded <a target="_blank" href="/#/smart-gateway/download/v2.1.4">here</a> from SignalFx.
+From within the SignalFx UI, the latest version can be downloaded <a target="_blank" href="/#/smart-gateway/download/v2.1.4">here</a> from SignalFx.
 Alternatively, you can download a specific version of the SignalFx Smart Gateway from the command line using `curl`:

 ```
 curl -qs -H"X-SF-Token:YOUR_SIGNALFX_API_TOKEN" https://app.YOUR_SIGNALFX_REALM.signalfx.com/v2/smart-gateway/download/v2.1.4 | gunzip > smart-gateway